 Before you look to paid services or third parties to solve your problems, look inside and recognize that sometimes a lack of success is on you.
 Read the post.

-Even if you’re just starting out, you already have what you need to promote on social media and build a following using strategies outlined in this post.
+Even if you’re just launching your music career, you still have what you need to promote on social media using some bootstrap strategies.
 Read the post.

 There’s news that Spotify may be getting into concert ticket sales.
 The app already knows what music you like — so, is this good for music artists?
 Read the post.

 Here’s my real-life story of how an artist I like took 90 seconds and converted me into a superfan.
 Read the post.